ann-50hub/Marketing-Analysis--SQL-POWER-BI/README.md

 # Marketing-Analysis--SQL-POWER-BI
 Project Overview:

 This repository contains the code and documentation for a Marketing analysis project.
-The analysis aimed to upgrade report from static reports to Visual dashboards and improved Sales reporting.
+---Objective.

 The project involved data collection, processing, and visualization to derive actionable insights for decision-making.

 Tools Used: